Could sex be a new reason for you to swing by your neighborhood cannabis dispensary?

 - Bone loss – Estrogen may regulate cell regeneration.
 This means that drastic changes in hormonal levels may lead to health issues such as osteoporosis.

 - Weight gain – Due to lifestyle changes, but also hormonal fluctuations.
 Studies suggest that cannabis users actually have lower BMIs than their counterparts who don’t use cannabis.

 - Low libido

 Cannabis appears to offer a myriad of benefits when it comes to sexual wellness and even wellness in general.
 Apart from increasing sex desire, cannabis may be used in lubricants to help reduce pain during sex.
 There’s plenty of evidence that it can also help with psychological issues such as anxiety and depression, both of which are libido killers.

 Another reason to try cannabis: Unlike most pharmaceutical pills, cannabis products have not been shown to be habit-forming and have no known severe side effects.

 Do you live in a state where THC is illegal?
-No worries – HighOnLove® has a line of CBD-based products as well as a THC-based line.
+No worries – HighOnLove® has a line of hempseed oil products as well as a THC-based line (available in Colorado dispensaries).